opengauss-mirror/docs/content/en/docs/Developerguide/replication-and-high-availability.md

-# Replication and High Availability<a name="EN-US_TOPIC_0257867404"></a>
+# Replication and High Availability<a name="EN-US_TOPIC_0260488110"></a>

-NIR

-Since MOT is integrated into openGauss and uses its replication and high availability, both synchronous and asynchronous replication are supported out of the box.
+Since MOT is integrated into openGauss and uses/supports its replication and high availability, both synchronous and asynchronous replication are supported out of the box.

-To configure the replication and HA, refer to the relevant openGauss/GaussDB documentation.

-MOT also supports HA as part of the envelope.
-The GaussDB gs\_ctl tool is used for availability control and to operate the cluster.
+The openGauss gs\_ctl tool is used for availability control and to operate the cluster.
 This includes gs\_ctl switchover, gs\_ctl failover, gs\_ctl build and so on.

-See the openGauss Tools Reference for more information.
+You may refer to the openGauss Tools Reference document for more information.

+## Configuring Replication and High Availability<a name="section1479561424411"></a>

+To configure the replication and high availability, refer to the relevant openGauss documentation.